top of page

 Krishna and Ajay Pal-Chaudhuri lead a Women’s Literacy & Sewing Class at SEEschool, as Indrani films for on-line classes.

-The importance of empowering women according to UN India
+The importance of empowering women

 The Challenge